nathanmarlor/promptathon/levels/advanced/11-claude-analysis/readme.md

 3. Identify any data quality issues
 4. Suggest 3-5 questions this data could answer
 ```

+Use the CLEAR framework (below) when you need specific, actionable analysis.

 ### CLEAR Framework for Analysis